 Are you struggling with a Fixed income in Retirement?

 This morning I read an article produced by Reverse Mortgage Daily entitled “One in three U.S. Households will be 65+ by 2035”.
-In reading the article the points that stood out to me are:
+In reading the article the points that stood out to me were:

 - In 2008 65+ households represented only 1 in 5 homes.